 - User Failure Summary Report – This report — an alternative to the classic Repeat Offenders Report — summarizes user performance data against your simulated phishing attack campaigns.
 You can filter on several criteria to view user performance over a specfic timeframe, a specfic set of campaigns, or a minimum number of failures by the user.
 From this report, you can access a detailed view of an individual’s perfomance by clicking on the user’s name or email address (which will then take you to the User Failure Details Report).

 - User Failure Details Report – A companion to the User Failure Summary report, this data set offers a more comprehensive view than the classic Repeat Offenders Report.
 Administrators can use this to analyze individual performance rates against the overall campaign results.
 Filters allow selection of one or more campaigns.

 - PhishAlarm Reported Emails – This report shows the information reported via the PhishAlarm button, including the email type (Wombat Simulated Phish, Wombat Training Email, or Potential Phish), actions by end users, and time required to report potential phish.
 The information is displayed by first name, last name, email address, the time the email was sent, and the time the email was reported.
 With this information, now you can determine which users reported which types of emails, and whether an end user successfully spotted a simulated or potential phishing email.

-Following a more standard approach, our classic reports utilize bar charts and more elementary reporting techniques.
+Following a more standard approach, our classic reports utilize bar charts and more traditional reporting techniques.